gilb/smart_card_FF_plugin/README.txt

 	*Ubuntu 9.10-the Karmic Koala
 Required :
 	*Libpcsclite
-	*Firefox 3.5.8 or Firefox 3.6.3(not tested on others versions)
+	*Firefox 3.5.8 or Firefox 3.6.3(not tested on other versions)

 ---------